YvanDesPatates/Poor_Sausage/Assets/README.md

-# Poor Daschund
+# Poor Sausage
 3D Arcade game.

 Collect as many sausages as possible!
 But beware of traps, the longer you wait, the more there are!
-Will you master the challenge of Poor Daschund ?
+Will you master the challenge of Poor Sausage ?

 ## To-do list
 - [x] player basic movements